-Bhadrapat: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in Maharashtra.
-Further, in Lenyadri, devotees celebrate Lord Girijatmaj’s birthday in a big way during Bhadrapat Shudh (August / September).
-Also, Bullock Cart race is a popular event during the Chaturthi celebrations.
+- Bhadrapath: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in the state of Maharashtra.
+Moreover, in Lenyadri, Lord Ganpati’s birthday is a five-day festival from Bhadrapath Shudh 1 to Bhadrapath Shudh 5 (August – September)

-Magh: The Chaturthi during Magh is an important time for celebrations at the Girijatmaj Temple.
-People celebrate it from Magh Shudh 1 to Magh Shudh 6 (January – February).
+- Magh: The Magh Utsav is an important festival at the Lenyadri Temple.
+Here, the celebrations are held from Magh Shudh 1 to Magh Shudh 6 (January – February).
 During this period, devotees conduct Bhajans, Kirtans and several programs.
 In the month of Magh, an Akhand Harinaam Saptah is held.

 Here’s how to reach Lenyadri Ganapati temple:

-- Rail: The nearest railway station is at Pune, at 94 km from Girijatmaj.
+- Rail: The nearest railway station is at Pune, 94 km from Girijatmaj.
 Devotees can purchase the Tickets at ₹150 – ₹1,000 and the journey takes 2h 43m.

 There are no restaurants at Lenyadri except for the Yatri Niwas which offers food options.
 However, devotees may opt to eat at the smaller restaurants on the highway or at Junnar.